Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 Here are terms to watch out for that can nearly match the cost per lead definition:

-Cost per action or cost per goal completion.
-Leads are usually identified through the tracking of relevant actions taken, and those actions are often tracked as goals are completed.
+• Cost per action or cost per goal completion: Leads are usually identified by tracking relevant actions, which are often recorded as goals are completed.
 This means that these metrics are often the same—or approximately the same—as cost per lead.

 Discover how to decrease cost per lead with Leadfeeder